Mjz86/C_colon/mcc.md

- if non null we know that we need to call the virtual base class constructor on the base offset, if null value we know that the virtual base class is already constructed, only one non null entry can correspond to a specific virtual base. if the construction is inlined and doesn't call virtual functions the constructor virtual tables can be elided.
+ if non null we know that we need to call the virtual base class constructor on the base offset, if null value we know that the virtual base class is already constructed, only one non null entry can correspond to a specific virtual base. if the construction is inlined and does not call virtual functions the constructor virtual tables can be elided.

  * the mandatory this pram advantage( virtual table thunk sinks to the function): think about a virtual function signature
- `virtual f(this virtual base&self)`, an override of this function will be using this signature, so it would have the same pointer, if an overrides signature doesn't match the actual function, then we might do a thunk ( because of type conversion mismatch).
+ `virtual f(this virtual base&self)`, an override of this function will be using this signature, so it would have the same pointer, if an overrides signature does not match the actual function, then we might do a thunk ( because of type conversion mismatch).

 * the construction object illusion and the restrictions:
-`base( this virtual ovaluexpr base&self)`, the self reference is the actual real virtual table, however, passing the self ( even implicitly ) without using the final qualifier ( to basically not ommit construction of itanium-like v table tables, which is a massive itanium section that i simply don't know how to remove the bloat from and is obscure enough to not include) gives an error (" type is not formally constructed, virtual calls may have different effects than programming expectations use `represent_cxx` to allow virtual table table dispatch"), also, using final is basically a good way to say that the type is a standalone entity so even if a virtual call on it occurs, it doesn't need to use a VTT , however using the final qualifier in this specific instance has also restrictions on having virtual bases. while we can reconsider this in future versions by changing the abi version, i still think it's fundamental requirement of grapth generation( n bases means n tables and means n nodes, so graph, incompatible with castation) will make the cost too much, the VTT is `represent_cxx`along with personality routines and array cookies.
+`base( this virtual ovaluexpr base&self)`, the self reference is the actual real virtual table, however, passing the self ( even implicitly ) without using the final qualifier ( to basically not ommit construction of itanium-like v table tables, which is a massive itanium section that i simply do not know how to remove the bloat from and is obscure enough to not include) gives an error (" type is not formally constructed, virtual calls may have different effects than programming expectations use `represent_cxx` to allow virtual table table dispatch"), also, using final is basically a good way to say that the type is a standalone entity so even if a virtual call on it occurs, it does not need to use a VTT , however using the final qualifier in this specific instance has also restrictions on having virtual bases. while we can reconsider this in future versions by changing the abi version, i still think it is fundamental requirement of grapth generation( n bases means n tables and means n nodes, so graph, incompatible with castation) will make the cost too much, the VTT is `represent_cxx`along with personality routines and array cookies.